A countdown to capitalize the Global Fund for Coral Reefs is officially underway!

 Private Philanthropy Donors

-The unique partnership of the GFCR also seeks to raise a minimum of $62.5M from private philanthropy donors to capitalize the grant window of the Fund.
-The Prince Albert II of Monaco Foundation and the Paul G. Allen Family Foundation are co-founders of the Fund and will sit on the Executive Board with two additional private foundations who contribute the highest amount to the Fund.
+The unique partnership of the GFCR also seeks to raise a minimum of $125M for it’s Grant Window.
+The Prince Albert II of Monaco Foundation and the Paul G. Allen Family Foundation are co-founders of the Fund and will sit on the Executive Board, leaving two seats for additional private foundations who seek to contribute.
 As board members, private foundation donors will play an active role in determining GFCR funding priorities in terms of coral reef sites and business models to support through grant funding.

 The blended finance model of the GFCR relies on involvement from the private sector for expertise and resources.
-The investment window partners of the Fund sees an opportunity to bring in corporate donors to support the closing of the coral reef funding gap.
+Both the Grant and Investment Windows of the Fund invite corporate donors to support the closing of the coral reef funding gap.
 Through the Investment Window, corporate entities can offer support through through senior or junior capital, financial contributions and innovative financial instruments.